RRoggia/java-generics/README.md

 * T - Type
 * V - Value
 * S,U,V etc. - 2nd, 3rd, 4th types

+### Generic Method
+The compiler infers the type argument for us, based on the types of the actual arguments.
+It will generally infer the most specific type argument that will make the call type-correct. `com.rroggia.generics.oracle.genTypeInference` demonstrate the type inference.

+Generic methods allow type parameters to be used to express dependencies among the types of one or more arguments to a method and/or its return type.
+If there isn't such a dependency, a generic method should not be used.

 ### Bounded type parameter
 Requires the *type parameter* to `extends|implements` the `Comparable` and it allows you to invoke methods defined in the `Comparable`.